- History of Plus500

 Types of Accounts

-Plus500 has excellent opportunities in asset selection through small portfolio management operations for retail traders.
+Plus500 trading platform has excellent opportunities in asset selection through small portfolio management operations for retail traders.
 Traders can make money from a wide selection of over 2,000 CFDs across commodities, equities, indices, Forex, ETFs, options, and cryptocurrencies.
 Trading can be carried out in diverse portfolios to benefit the large spectrum of possibilities across the many subsidiaries of Plus500 worldwide.

 A breakup of the portfolios is as follows.